John R. McKernan Jr.

-John Rettie "Jock" McKernan Jr. (born May 20, 1948) is an American politician who served two terms as the 71st Governor of Maine, from 1987 to 1995.
+John Rettie "Jock" McKernan Jr. (born May 20, 1948) is an American politician who served two terms as the 71st governor of Maine, from 1987 to 1995.

 Born in Bangor, Maine, McKernan attended Dartmouth College and then the University of Maine School of Law.
 A Republican, McKernan was a member of the U.S. House of Representatives before becoming governor.
 He also served in the state house from 1973 to 1977 and was a delegate to the Republican National Conventions in 1976 and 1984.

-Early life
+Early life and education

-John McKernan was born in Bangor, Maine, in May 1948, the son of Barbara Guild McKernan and John R. McKernan, Sr. He grew up there, attending public schools in the Bangor school system all the way through high school.
+McKernan was born in Bangor, Maine, on May 20, 1948, the son of Barbara Guild McKernan and John R. McKernan Sr. He was raised in Bangor, where he attended the public schools and graduated from Bangor High School in 1966.
 After graduating, McKernan attended Dartmouth College in Hanover, New Hampshire, where he received his bachelor's degree in 1970.

-He then returned to Maine and joined the Maine Army National Guard, in which he served from 1970 until 1973.
-During this time, he moved to Portland, Maine, to pursue graduate studies at the University of Maine School of Law.
-He completed his J.D. degree in 1974, while already serving in the Maine House of Representatives.
+He then returned to Maine and joined the Maine Army National Guard, serving from 1970 until 1973.
+During this time, he moved to Portland, Maine, to pursue studies at the University of Maine School of Law.
+He completed his Juris Doctor degree in 1974, while already serving in the Maine House of Representatives.

+Career

-Maine House of Representatives (1973–77)
+Maine House of Representatives

 McKernan's first entry into politics was being elected to the Maine House of Representatives in 1972.
 He did so as one of the youngest ever to serve in that capacity, being only 24 years old.

 He was later elected to a second term, where his colleagues selected him as assistant Republican floor leader.

 He left the state legislature in 1976 to begin practicing law at a Portland law firm.

-Congressman (1983–87)

-McKernan was twice elected to the United States House of Representatives, in 1982 and 1984.